ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Ethnicity is purely cultural

-Focus on polymorphic traits, i.e. genes with two or more alleles (meaning different expression of same trait)
+Focus on polymorphic traits, i.e. genes with two or more alleles occuring more than 1% e.g. sickle-cell (balanced polymorphism, i.e. maintained heterozygous), lactase persistence, skin colour, etc.
+(meaning different expression of same trait)
+Can give indication of founder's effect
+Haplotype is a combination of polymorphisms

+Lemba people in Mozambique had oral history that they were Jewish, however due to their similar appearance to other Africans it was doubted.
+Genetics showed they were.
+So, an example of genotype and phenotypes differences

 HLAs (white blood cells antigens) is the most polymorphic trait in humans (hundreds of alleles, multiple loci)